fosslight/fosslight_binary_scanner/README.md

 └── FOSSLight-Report_20210601_201646.xlsx

 ```
-- FOSSLight-Report_[datetime].xlsx : FOSSLight binary result in OSS Report format.
+- FOSSLight-Report_[datetime].xlsx : FOSSLight binary result in FOSSLight Report format.
 - FOSSLight-Report_[datetime]_BIN.csv : FOSSLight binary result in csv format.
 (Except Windows)
 - fosslight_bin_log_[datetime].txt : The execution log.
-- binary_[datetime].txt : The checksum and tlsh values for each binary are printed.
+- binary_[datetime].txt : The checksum and tlsh values for each binary.

 ## 💻 Development
 ### How to make an executable